freifunk-gluon/gluon/docs/dev/basics.rst

 the code in the project is formatted in the same way.
 The following rules
 apply:

-- use tabs instead of spaces
+- use tabs instead of spaces (set your editor to show tabs as two spaces)
 - trailing whitespaces must be eliminated